GetzXyz/GetzXYZ/README.md

 ## 🎯 2025 Goals

 ```
-[ ] Complete Electrical Engineering degree with distinction
+*Complete Electrical Engineering degree with distinction.

-[ ] Build an RTOS-based embedded project
+*Build an RTOS-based embedded project.

-[ ] Contribute to an open-source hardware/firmware repo
+*Contribute to an open-source hardware/firmware repo.

-[ ] Land a hardware/embedded systems internship
+*Land a hardware/embedded systems internship.
-[ ] Deploy an IoT project on real hardware
+Deploy an IoT project on real hardware
 ```

 ---